uragiristereo/Mikansei/README.md

 **Features that are currently supported and synced with Danbooru:**

+- View posts
-- Searching with autocomplete and viewing posts
+- Searching with autocomplete
 - Favorites and favorite groups
 - Tags blacklisting
 - Safe mode toggle